mibur1/psy111/book/statistics/2_Categorical_Reg/1_Dummy Coding.md

 ## The contrast/design matrix

-For dummy coding, there is usually no need to manually create dummy variables or to create a design matrix, as `statsmodels` handles this automatically.
+For dummy coding, there is usually no need to manually create dummy variables or to create a contrast matrix, as `statsmodels` handles this automatically.
 However, to ensure that we did everything correctly, we can manually create the contrast matrix and have a look at it:

 ```{code-cell}
 # Get all genotype levels and save them as a list